hm-projects/cg-3-sweep-line/README.md

 ### Data structures

 - `EventQueue` is a `BTreeSet` of `Events` with point and associated line segments
+  - The events are ordered by their points
 - `SweepLine` is `Vec` of `LineSegments` with `y` value
+  - The vector is sorted by the `y` value of the line segments

 ### Sweeping Pseudo code